Evora Central Portugal, Portugal Travel Guide

 Wash market produce.

-Evora is a very safe city with low crime rates.
+Evora is a very safe city with low levels of crime.
 Violent crime is rare.
-Petty crime like pickpocketing is uncommon but can occur in crowded tourist areas.
+Petty crime like pickpocketing is rare but may occur where there are many tourists.
 Portugal has a low risk of major natural disasters.
-During hot, dry summers, forest fires can be a concern in rural areas.
+In hot weather, dry summers, forest fires can be a concern in rural areas.
 Heatwaves are a seasonal hazard.

 Historic Center is very safe for walking.

-Forest fires are a concern in summer; check local warnings.
+Fires in the forest are a concern in summer; check area warnings.